Why is the Hummer EV being a controversial vehicle for environmental defenders?

 The heart of the controversy

-Every one of the complaints about the Hummer is intimately related to its Hummer-sized battery.
+Every one of the complaints regarding the Hummer is intimately related to its Hummer-sized battery.
 At 2,923 pounds, the battery alone is heavier than a Honda Civic.
 Not to mention that to replace it they will have to reimburse more than $10,000 for each one.

 The battery is the largest contribution to the vehicle’s impressive curb weight of 9,063 pounds.
 That’s heavier than the largest traditional Hummers, heavier than Ford’s heaviest pickup truck, the Ford F-450 Super Duty, and the same weight as three Toyota Corollas.